hashicorp/terraform-provider-hcp/docs/resources/packer_channel_assignment.md

 ### Optional

-- `iteration_fingerprint` (String, Deprecated) The fingerprint of the version assigned to the channel.
 - `project_id` (String) The ID of the HCP project where the channel is located.
 If not specified, the project specified in the HCP Provider config block will be used, if configured.
 If a project is not configured in the HCP Provider config block, the oldest project in the organization will be used.